Myolysis Medical Definition

 Myolysis is a medical procedure that uses an energy source to destroy muscle tissue.
-The energy source stops blood flow and cause necrosis (cell death) within the tissue.
+The energy source stops blood flow and causes necrosis (cell death) within the tissue.

 What is fibroid myolysis?

-Thermomyolysis, using heat to breakdown muscle tissue, is most common method of myolysis.
+Thermomyolysis, using heat to break down muscle tissue, is the most common method of myolysis.
 Probes are inserted into the fibroid through which thermal energy is applied.
 The amount of tissue affected depends on the amount of energy applied and the location of the probe.

 Access to the fibroid can be obtained by different methods.
 Laparoscopy used to be the only method for thermomyolysis and cryomyolysis, where small incisions are made in the abdomen in order to insert myolysis probes into the uterus under camera guidance.
 Some physicians have now adopted techniques where radiofrequency or microwave ablation probes can be inserted through the vagina (transvaginally) or through the skin (percutaneously) using ultrasound guidance, reducing the need for any kind of open surgery.¹⁻³

 Myolysis for fibroids works by selectively destroying fibroid tissue while leaving the surrounding uterine tissue viable.
 This leads to shrinkage of fibroid tissue and a reduction of symptoms experienced by the patient within as early as one-month post-procedure.